DevExpress-Examples/winforms-chart-create-and-customize-a-constant-line/Readme.md

 ![Constant Line](image/chart.png)

-Since constant lines belong to a diagram's [axis](https://docs.devexpress.com/WindowsForms/5779/controls-and-libraries/chart-control/diagram/axes), it is required to cast the [diagram](https://docs.devexpress.com/WindowsForms/5778/controls-and-libraries/chart-control/diagram) object to the appropriate diagram's type.
+Since constant lines belong to a diagram's [axis](https://docs.devexpress.com/WindowsForms/5779/controls-and-libraries/chart-control/diagram/axes), you need to cast the [diagram](https://docs.devexpress.com/WindowsForms/5778/controls-and-libraries/chart-control/diagram) object to the appropriate diagram's type.
 After that, you can access axes and manage their constant lines collection.

 ## Files to Review